Dark matter from an even lighter QCD axion: trapped misalignment: Implications for axion dark matter searches

 \fig{fig:axionEDM} demonstrates the brilliant prospects of CASPEr-Electric Phase I and II to discover a $Z_\N$ axion in a large range of light masses and for $3\le\N\lesssim65$ if such axion accounts for DM.
 In particular, the $Z_\N$ axion paradigm with reduced mass is --to our knowledge-- the first axion model that could explain a positive signal in CASPEr-Electric Phase I (and large regions of Phase II), and at the same time solve the strong strong CP problem.
 Canonical QCD axion models that exhibit large enough nEDM couplings to be detectable at these experiments predict automatically too heavy axions and therefore out of their reach.
 The figure illustrates in addition that future proton storage ring facilities may access the region of interest, albeit only in a small parameter region with large $\N$ and $\theta_1$ values.

 Furthermore, data on highly dense stellar objects share with the oscillating nEDM signal its model-independence character: they directly provide constraints on the $\{m_a, f_a\}$ parameter space.
 Those data have the added value of not relying on an axionic nature for DM.
-They have already set strong constraints on the $\{m_a, f_a\}$ parameter space~\cite{Hook:2017psm,Huang:2018pbu,ZNCPpaper}.
+They have already set strong constraints on the $\{m_a, f_a\}$ parameter space ~\cite{Hook:2017psm,Huang:2018pbu,ZNCPpaper}.
 For the $Z_\N$ axion scenario under discussion, they implied a strict limit on the number of mirror worlds: $3\le\N\lesssim47$ for $f_a\lesssim 2.4\times 10^{15}$ GeV.
-They also provide tantalizing discovery prospects for any value of $f_a$ and down to $\N\sim 9$ --possibly even lower-- with future neutron star and gravitational wave data, down to the ultra-light mass region, see Fig.~8 in Ref.~\cite{ZNCPpaper}.
+They also provide tantalizing discovery prospects for any value of $f_a$ and down to $\N\sim 9$ --possibly even lower-- with future neutron star and gravitational wave data, down to the ultra-light mass region, see Fig.~8 in Ref.~\cite{ZNCPpaper} (BBN constraints \cite{Hook:2017psm} are not shown, as they do not overlap with the purple region where DM is accounted for).
 It is thus of crucial interest to compare them with the oscillating nEDM projects described above. \fig{fig:axionEDM} tends to this task and shows that present finite-density data leave wide open the complete parameter space that CASPEr-Electric I, II and III can cover, with exciting synergy prospects between both type of approaches.